MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-powershell-manage.md

 ## Change connection settings
 <a name="change_settings"> </a>

 Use this script to change connection settings.
-Settings that you can change include your Blue Yonder WFM service account and password, Microsoft 365 service account, team mappings, and sync settings.
+Settings that you can change include your Blue Yonder WFM service account and password, Microsoft 365 system account, team mappings, and sync settings.

 Sync settings include the sync frequency (in minutes) and the schedule data that's synced between Blue Yonder WFM and Shifts.
 Schedule data is defined in the following parameters, which you can view by running [Get-CsTeamsShiftsConnectionConnector](/powershell/module/teams/get-csteamsshiftsconnectionconnector?view=teams-ps).